OzTamir/Databases-Project/README.md

     - Views/
       - __init__.py         	: Package file
       - view_base.py		: Includes the base class for views

+      - redeem_order.py   : Redeem an order and add it to the inventory

       - inventory_view.py	: Defines a class that allows to view the inventory
       - suppliers_view.py 	: Defines a class that allows the user to view suppliers